Congratulations to our 2023 plastic and reconstructive surgery residency and fellowship graduates!

 There are several sources for biological tissue grafts used for reconstructive, reparative or replacement surgery.
 Allografts are obtained from tissue donors and transplanted into recipients through the tissue donation process.
 The decision to donate involves registration as a donor and is an important conversation to have with family.
 Ongoing surgery and research at Washington University benefits from the donation of tissue grafts or specimens from consented donors.

-Plastic and reconstructive surgeons Justin Sacks, MD, MBA, Rachel Anolik, MD, and Joani Christensen, MD answer frequently asked questions about the symptoms and factors leading to lymphedema.
+Plastic and reconstructive surgeons Justin Sacks, MD, MBA and Rachel Anolik, MD answer frequently asked questions about the symptoms and factors leading to lymphedema.
 Both Dr. Sacks and Dr. Anolik specialize in treating advanced lymphedema.

-Plastic and reconstructive surgeons Justin Sacks, MD, MBA, Rachel Anolik, MD, and Joani Christensen, MD answer frequently asked questions about the lymphedema diagnosis, therapy and surgical treatment methods.
+Plastic and reconstructive surgeons Justin Sacks, MD, MBA, and Rachel Anolik, MD answer frequently asked questions about the lymphedema diagnosis, therapy and surgical treatment methods.
 Both Dr. Sacks and Dr. Anolik specialize in treating advanced lymphedema.

 Department of Surgery faculty and residents raise money for cancer research by participating in the 2021 Pedal the Cause event.